K3NK3/ComfyUI-K3NKImageGrab/README.md

 ---

 **Note**: This node is optimized for multi-sequence video generation workflows where smooth transitions between generated segments are critical.
+The smootherstep algorithm is specifically tuned to handle RIFE ensemble interpolation artifacts.
 For single-sequence workflows or when transitions aren't needed, consider using standard image loader nodes.